-- The Law of Robotics (20 credits)
+- Regulation of Autonomous Systems: The Law of Robotics (20 credits)

 The course introduces students to the legal and wider regulatory issues raised by the increasing use of automated and autonomous devices in all fields of life.
 As we increasingly allow machines to make decisions for us, this raises significant problems for our legal concepts of liability, responsibility and legal personhood.
 Since robots rely on sensors to perform their tasks, they also raise issues of data protection and privacy.